brian-ai/nucleus/README.md

 - `$ yarn test`: Brings up AVA test suite (to be improved)

 ### Installation:
-- Please make sure that you´re providing all necessary background tools and deps described at the core installing procedure.
+- Please make sure that youre providing all necessary background tools and deps described at the core installing procedure.